THEORY - Theory

 University of Passau, Germany | webpage

 Dirk Sudholt is a Full Professor and Chair of Algorithms for Intelligent Systems at the University of Passau, Germany.
-He previously held a post as Senior Lecturer at the University of Sheffield, UK, and founding head of the Algorithms research group.
-He obtained his PhD in computer science in 2008 from TU Dortmund, Germany, under the supervision of Prof. Ingo Wegener.
-His research focuses on the computational complexity of randomized search heuristics such as evolutionary algorithms and estimation-of-distribution algorithms.
-In particular, his work covered runtime analysis of parallel evolutionary algorithms, diversity mechanisms, multi-objective optimisation and the benefits of crossover in genetic algorithms.
-Dirk has served as chair of FOGA 2017, the GECCO Theory track in 2016 and 2017 and as guest editor for Algorithmica.
-He is a member of the editorial board of Evolutionary Computation and associate editor for Natural Computing.
-He has more than 130 refereed publications and won 10 best paper awards at GECCO and PPSN.
+Before joining Passau, he was a Senior Lecturer at the University of Sheffield, UK, where he founded and led the Algorithms Research Group.
+He received his PhD in Computer Science from TU Dortmund, Germany, in 2008, under the supervision of Prof. Ingo Wegener.
+His research focuses on the computational complexity of randomised search heuristics such as evolutionary algorithms and estimation-of-distribution algorithms.
+In particular, his work includes runtime analysis of parallel evolutionary algorithms, diversity mechanisms, multi-objective optimisation and the benefits of crossover in genetic algorithms.
+Dirk has served as Co-Chair of FOGA 2017, Co-Chair of the GECCO Theory track in 2016, 2017, and 2025, and as Guest Editor for Algorithmica.
+He is a member of the Editorial Board of Evolutionary Computation and an Associate Editor for Natural Computing.
+He has authored 150 refereed publications and has received 12 best paper awards at GECCO and PPSN.Pietro S. Oliveto